 Ask yourself, what do you want to achieve from this campaign?
-Do you want to raise awareness because you are new in social media, or do you want to boost the sales because you have launched a new product?
+Do you want to raise awareness because you are new to social media, or do you want to boost sales because you have launched a new product?
 No one can understand your business better than you - the business owner.

 Target irrelevant audience

 After understanding your business, you need to know your audience.
-More than 1.73 billion people are using Facebook everyday and Facebook is doing good work in providing a very precise target function.
+More than 1.73 billion people are using Facebook every day and Facebook is doing good work in providing a very precise target function.
 However, many businesses fail with Facebook Ads because they are targeting too broad, too narrow or irrelevant customers.

 To target more precisely, you should take a moment to understand your customers’ traits and characteristics.
 Start creating buyer personas, purchase journeys and insights about customers goals, needs, fears, problems and frustrations.
 Think like your customers!
 You will get more leads if your ads can answer the customers’ needs.

 Facebook offers a great function to let you create a lookalike audience.
 This is a new way to reach new people who are similar to your current customers.
-However, to take advantage of lookalike audiences, you must have a right targeted source audience.
+However, to take advantage of lookalike audiences, you must have the right targeted source audience.

 Leave campaigns on their own

-People believe that all they need to do is setting up an Facebook Ads campaign and wait for magic happens.
+People believe that all they need to do is setting up a Facebook Ads campaign and wait for magic happens.
 I do agree that Facebook will help you find the one who’s likely to convert your ads, but you need to keep your eyes on the campaign to have better control.